Samantha Taketa

 - Weekdays

 I’d love to hear from you if you think we’d be a good fit or with any questions you may have.
 Free 15 minute consultations are the first step to working together and a great way for us to get to know each other better.
-Email me your general availability and I’ll get back to you as soon as possible!
+Email, call, or reach me via contact form at my website with a few days and times that work for you and I’ll get back to you as soon as possible.